darth-hp/yeelight-shell-scripts/README.md

 ## Setup
 You need to connect the light using the Yeelight app (or using any other appropriate way) to your network.
 Then enable `Developer Mode` for the light.
 You should also make sure that your DHCP server always assigns the same IP address to the light.

-Now edit the `yeelight.sh` script and enter the IP address of each light you have separated by a space.
+Now edit the `yeelight-ips` file and enter the IP address of each light you have, separated by a space.

 ## Running
 Each of the `yeelight-*.sh` scripts has a specific function that is hopefully quite easy to guess from it's name.
 All the scripts call the `yeelight.sh` script that really does the job.
 Each script requires several parameters - calling them without any will give you a usage prompt.
 All scripts require the `ID` of a light - this is the position of the light you entered in the setup part.
 The first light has the `ID` 0.